Are you fed up with boring gym workouts?

 Can’t tell you how much your body will change if you learn to enjoy a plank.
 And plank every day.
 I love how my body feels now that I’ve mastered the plank and feel I can hold it for at least a minute.
 It works shoulders, back, core, abs, glutes and ankles.
 It’s an all over strengthener and shaper.
 I think to plank is far more effective even than doing crunches.
 Crunches seem to concentrate only on the abs while a plank works front, back and everywhere else.
 High plank, knee assisted or even elbow plank is great.
 No matter your age and right up to your later years, you need to be planking.

 Twists are amazing for waist definition, elimination, digestion.
+Imagine wringing out a sponge.
+As you twist, old blood and fluid are encouraged out of the organs, then as you return to neutral position, new fluid is brought in.
 Twists work like an internal massage and stretch out the lower back and shoulders.
 It’s a major stretch for glutes and hips as well.

 So check out the video below and follow along.
-Pop a yoga mat on the floor rather than straight onto carpet or tiles.
+Pop a yoga mat on the floor rather than attempting these moves on carpet or a hard floor.
 A yoga mat keeps the feet and hands from slipping.
 Want to try some of my classes?
 Head along to this page hover your mouse over the word Yoga right at the top menu and see what might suit you.
 I have a few different styles of class.
 Would you like to try my chair yoga ebook?
 It comes complete with coloured photos AND a video to follow along all from your chair.

 Here’s another video you might enjoy.
 Last week at our ‘Roll Back Your Body’s Odometer 8 week program’ we were talking about strength poses and of course the plank featured.
 We demonstrated about 4 different styles of plank from super easy to one like the one above – the side plank.
 We had a few laughs, hope you enjoy.